NU-CS-Software-Studio-Spring-25/project-outfit-generator-closet-organizer/README.md

 Fashion App

 Goal: Finding outfit to fit a certain theme.
 The app would help collect clothing items from different stores and generator an outfit that fits the theme.
+Users would have the option of swapping out elements of the outfit they don't like, and would be able to replace that element with a different variation.